 6) What is quality control?
 Is it similar to Quality Assurance?

-Quality control is a product-based strategy of running a program to define if it has any defect, as well as create sure software fulfills all requirements of the end-user.
+Quality control is a product-based strategy of running a program to define if it has any defects, as well as ensure that sure software fulfills all requirements of the end-user.

 7) What different types of manual testing are there?